dywisor/kernelconfig/doc/rst/macros_lang.rst

    Determine which config options correspond to the given module aliases and enable them as module.

+   Unmatched module aliases are ignored, but at least one alias must resolve to a config option.

 The table below gives a quick overview of the instructions